Percona-Lab/tokumx2_to_psmdb3_migration/ZeroDowntimeMigration.md

 is taken are being recorded for the catchup phase.
 If the TokuMX server is not running in Replica Set mode, it must be reconfigured and restarted.

-For the sake of simplification of this process, we will leave MongoDB authentication out.
+For the sake of simplification, we will leave MongoDB authentication out of these instructions.
 So when the `mongo` shell is referenced in these examples, it is assumed that you are connecting as admin with the proper server credentials.